Psychic Wars: Plot

 After reuniting with Asahina, Rettsu plans to marry her, but is warned by the Five Goddesses that the demon race is not extinct yet, as the queen is still alive.
 Taking Rettsu to a secret catacomb, Asahina then reveals that she is the demon queen herself, who assumed human form after the destruction of her civilization.
-Through history she seduced men to spawn demons and send them back in an attempt to rebuild her race, but they were constantly killed by the Five Goddesses, and now she asks Rettsu to die with her, as she had fallen in love with him.
+Through history she seduced men to spawn demons and send them back in an attempt to rebuild her race, but they were constantly killed by the five nuns, and now she asks Rettsu to die with her, as she had fallen in love with him.
 Hearing his rejection, the queen attacks and dominates Rettsu, but he is saved by the goddesses, who help him defeat her.
-Asahina dies proclaiming her love for him, after which Rettsu returns to his life, with the curse finally destroyed.
+Asahina dies proclaiming her love for him, after which Rettsu returns to his life.

 Releases

 Toei Animation released a VHS of the Psychic Wars OVA on February 22, 1991.
 Psychic Wars was broadcast in North America by Super Channel on December 1, 2008 and on the Sci-Fi Channel.
 The OVA is licensed in the US and United Kingdom by Manga Entertainment.